 Rather to break the pattern of web experience, this update will secure the web experience in a fresh way.

 Why say “NO” to Mixed Content:

-Larissa Co – member of Mozilla’s user experience team has developed security UX framework for mixed content blocker that is described as below.
+Larissa Co – a member of Mozilla’s user experience team has developed a security UX framework for a mixed content blockers that is described below.

 - If a user visits an HTTPS page with mixed content they will see the below browser image.

 - When a user clicks on the shield, he will find the following image in browser.

 - If a user does not want to block then, select Not Now option.

 - However if a user select “Disable Protection on This Page” then all mixed content will load on HTTPS page and a yellow padlock will appear showing warning.

 Firefox version-23 Aurora (pre-Beta) will be released on May 17, 2013.
 The new version is to enhance the security for users.
 However, it will not choke up “display content” like images, videos, or audio.

 If you are running, an eCommerce business then it is recommended to encrypt your site with SSL Certificate security to avoid unexpected threats or hacking.
 You should avoid using mixed content (absolute and relative path) on your website while developing your website.
 This kind of small error invites hackers; you can prevent this by following advice for your valuable clients’ security and avoiding errors and warnings.
 Develop your website’s pages with the relative paths so, browsers can easily access your website (without any warnings or errors) and clients can get enhanced security on your eCommerce websites.